martinmoene/lest/README.md

 Installation
 ------------

-`lest` is a header-only library.
+`lest` is a single-file header-only library.
 Put `lest.hpp`, or a variant of it such as `lest_cpp03.hpp` directly into the project source tree or somewhere reachable from your project.

 Synopsis